psyd0ck/lua-amqp/README.md

 the output should be like this:

-    amqp-client 1.0.0-1 is now installed in /usr/local (license: Apache 2.0)
+    lua-amqp 1.0.0-1 is now installed in /usr/local (license: Apache 2.0)

 ### Examples